tytydraco/yessleep/out/Nowhere_House_Down_The_Lane.md

 As I sat down on the couch, I noticed that there was a note on the coffee table.

-I picked it up and began to read its content.
+I picked it up and began to read it...

 *"Hello Anne,*